mikaelarl/SoftwareToolsProjectTeam3/README.md

 As with the county-level dashboard, the two side-by-side bar charts at the top of the dashboard capture the sales by liquor category, measured in both US$ and liters.
 The top three sales performers and bottom sales performer are consistent between the county- and zip-code levels: the top three sales performers (in order) are whiskey, vodka, and rum, and the bottom sales performer is amaretto.
 As was the case at the county-level, these rankings are consistent across sales measures (dollars and liters).

 Discussion of the two scatter plots at the bottom of the dashboard, in comparison to the scatterplots displayed in the county-level dashboard, is perhaps more interesting.
-Unlike at the county-level, the linear trend line in the lefthand scatter diagram has a positive slope, suggesting that there is a negative relationship between median and income and annual liquor sales, measured in US$.
+Unlike at the county-level, the linear trend line in the lefthand scatter diagram has a positive slope, suggesting that there is a negative relationship between median income and annual liquor sales, as measured in US$.
+In other words, the zip-code level data suggests, generally, that as median income increases, annual liquor sales decrease.
+This negative relationship is further affirmed by the right-hand scatter diagram, which displays the relationship between income and liquor sales in per-capita terms.

+Hence, while at the broadest level of geographical specificity within the dataset, there seems to be a positive relationship between income and liquor sales, this relationship does not neccessary hold as the data is deaggregated into city- and zip-code- levels of specificity.

 ___